 Scuba Dive computers allow better tracking of your dive profiles and with the number of dives available, each day can make a big difference.

 The amount of marine life you will see in Australian waters and the excellent visibility on most dive sites are natural for photography.

 Liveaboards and dive centres near departure points often provide the opportunity for digital camera rentals.

 Unless you are a student diver, purchasing a camera before going on a liveaboard is a great option.

-These rentals are often top of the line models and most scuba divers who do not own their own cameras will not need all features.
+These rentals are often top of the line models, and most scuba divers who do not own their cameras will not need all features.

-One word of caution, make sure that it is a scuba diving camera.
+One word of caution makes sure that it is a scuba diving camera.

-Many camera manufacturers are selling underwater cameras but they are only rated to 3 metres/10 feet.
+Many camera manufacturers are selling underwater cameras that only work to 3 metres/10 feet.

 To achieve the best underwater photography camera should be rated to at least 30 metres.